thriveweb/davis-legal/content/pages/faq.md

   title: All you need to know
 accordion:
   - content: >-
-      A barrister is a legal practitioner who elects to practice as a specialist advocate in courts.
-Barristers must undertake special training before they can become members of their Bar Association.
+      A barrister is a specially qualified lawyer who elects to practice as a specialist advocate in courts.

+      Australian Barristers must undertake special training before they can become members of a Bar Association and act as barristers.

       The word barrister refers to someone who has been “called to the bar” and who then becomes a “barrister-at-law".
     title: What is a barrister?
   - content: >-
-      Solicitors and barristers are both legal professionals who are permitted to appear in courts.
-Most solicitors spend their careers performing transactional work for clients, such as property transfers, drawing wills, preparing contracts, etc.
+      Solicitors and barristers are both qualified legal professionals (lawyers).

+      Most solicitors will spend their careers performing transactional work for clients, such as property transfers, drawing wills, preparing contracts, etc. While some solicitors regularly appear in lower courts, they will usually employ barristers to represent their clients in higher courts or in more complex cases.

-      Litigation solicitors mostly prepare cases and then brief a barrister to appear at court on their client's behalf.
-Solicitors also brief barristers to advise their clients on specialist areas of legal knowledge.
-Solicitors often work in law firms and may choose to only represent special categories of client.
+      Solicitors mostly prepare cases for their clients and then brief a barrister to appear at court on their client's behalf.
+Solicitors also regularly brief barristers to advise their clients on specialist areas of legal knowledge.

+      Solicitors often work in law firms and may choose to only represent only special categories of client.

+      Some solicitors work mainly for corporate entities (such as insurers, manufacturers, employers, or government authorities etc).
+Others will work mainly for members of the general public.
+Most suburban solicitors will fall within the latter category.

-      In contrast, barristers are required to work only as sole traders and are ethically bound (subject to agreement being reached as to their costs) to accept briefs on behalf of any client.
+      In contrast to solicitors, barristers are ethically required (subject to agreement being reached as to their costs) to work on behalf of any client.
     title: How does a barrister differ from a solicitor?
   - content: >-
       Barristers costs will vary depending on the nature of the work required, their special expertise, and their seniority.

       Barristers charge costs that are either based on the time spent or, on occasion, a fixed cost on brief.
 Barristers are required to disclose their costs before commencing work.

       If urgent work is required before a cost disclosure can be made, then the barrister must make a disclosure at the earliest opportunity.

       A barrister is (usually) not to perform any work for a client unless a cost agreement has first been reached.

-      Barristers are sometimes willing to work on a deferred payment basis.
-      Other barristers may be willing to work on a conditional basis - that is - where payment depends wholly or partly upon success in the case.
+      Many barristers are willing to work on a deferred payment basis.
+Some barristers are also willing to work on a conditional basis - that is - where payment depends wholly or partly upon success in the case.
     title: How do barristers charge?
   - content: >-
       Some barristers are willing to accept direct briefs from the public.

       This usually occurs with barristers conducting criminal work in lower courts.

-      Many (probably most) barristers will only accept client briefs via a solicitor's firm.
-Litigation work is often very complex and labour intensive.
+      Many (probably most) barristers will only accept client briefs via a solicitor's firm - because pre-trial litigation work is often very labour intensive and is therefore best performed by a solicitor.

       Barristers must work as sole traders so they lack the human and other resources that a solicitors firm can devote to pre-trial paperwork.

       Robert only accepts briefs via a solicitor.
     title: Do I also need a solicitor?
   - content: >-
       If you are a member of the public and wish to directly engage a barrister then you should phone around to find someone who is suitable.

       If you already have a solicitor then he or she will advise you about which barristers are best suited to your circumstances.

       You can carry out your own research into the barristers suggested, but your solicitor is often the best source of information in this regard.
     title: How do I employ a barrister?
 more:
   buttonLink: /contact/